 Собор Святого Юра – St. George’s Cathedral

-For me, it is one of the most beautiful cathedrals in Lviv.
+For me, this is one of the most beautiful cathedrals in Lviv.
 Despite its location in the center of the city, this cathedral is not full of tourists.
-It is almost 300 years old, but the building looks like new.
-Only old baroque stairs remind us about the ages. Собор Святого Юра is one of the main holy places of Ukrainian Greek Catholic Church, which is extremely popular in the Western part of the country.
+It is almost 300 years old, but the building looks like a newly built one, only the old baroque stairs remind us of its real age. Собор Святого Юра is one of the main holy places of the Ukrainian Greek Catholic Church, which is extremely popular in the Western part of the country.

 Where: площа Святого Юра, 5 (Sviatogo Yura square, 5)